ASN.1: Comparison to similar schemes

-ASN.1 is similar in purpose and use to protocol buffers and Apache Thrift, which are also interface description languages for cross-platform data serialization.
+ASN.1 is similar in purpose and use to Google Protocol Buffers and Apache Thrift, which are also interface description languages for cross-platform data serialization.
 Like those languages, it has a schema (in ASN.1, called a "module"), and a set of encodings, typically type–length–value encodings.
 Unlike them, ASN.1 does not provide a single and readily usable open-source implementation, and is published as a specification to be implemented by third-party vendors.
 However, ASN.1, defined in 1984, predates them by many years.
 It also includes a wider variety of basic data types, some of which are obsolete, and has more options for extensibility.
 A single ASN.1 message can include data from multiple modules defined in multiple standards, even standards defined years apart.

 ASN.1 also includes built-in support for constraints on values and sizes.
 For instance, a module can specify an integer field that must be in the range 0 to 100.
 The length of a sequence of values (an array) can also be specified, either as a fixed length or a range of permitted lengths.
 Constraints can also be specified as logical combinations of sets of basic constraints.

 Values used as constraints can either be literals used in the PDU specification, or ASN.1 values specified elsewhere in the schema file.
 Some ASN.1 tools will make these ASN.1 values available to programmers in the generated source code.
 Used as constants for the protocol being defined, developers can use these in the protocol's logic implementation.
 Thus all the PDUs and protocol constants can be defined in the schema, and all implementations of the protocol in any supported language draw upon those values.
 This avoids the need for developers to hand code protocol constants in their implementation's source code.
 This significantly aids protocol development; the protocol's constants can be altered in the ASN.1 schema and all implementations are updated simply by recompiling, promoting a rapid and low risk development cycle.

 If the ASN.1 tools properly implement constraints checking in the generated source code, this acts to automatically validate protocol data during program operation.
 Generally ASN.1 tools will include constraints checking into the generated serialization / deserialization routines, raising errors or exceptions if out-of-bounds data is encountered.
 It is complex to implement all aspects of ASN.1 constraints in an ASN.1 compiler.
 Not all tools support the full range of possible constraints expressions.
 XML schema and JSON schema both support similar constraints concepts.
 Tool support for constraints varies.
 Microsoft's xsd.exe compiler ignores them.